ericllacerda/RK322X-Armbian-Home-Server/README.md

 ## Architecture and Goals

-Besides the technical challenge, the goals include easing daily tasks, backups and cross-platform synchronization and my overall security hardening and enhancing
+Besides the technical challenge, the goals include easing daily tasks, backups, cross-platform synchronization and my overall security hardening and enhancing

 ### Environment and Network:
 - **Armbian** - Well documented for Rockchip CPUs